René Carayol MBE is one of the world’s leading executive coaches.

 At that time, there were no diversity or inclusion programmes, but René found it exhilarating to be in a ground-breaking and pioneering role.
 It was where he first met the burden of being a role model, which energised him to be the best that he could be.

-René is co-author of bestselling books Corporate Voodoo and My Voodoo.
+René is a co-author of the bestselling books Corporate Voodoo and My Voodoo.
 His most recent book, SPIKE, focuses on identifying the things that we excel at to build self-esteem and confidence.

 The range of René’s experience and audience is vast.
 He is a regular guest of BBC Radio 4 and Radio 5 Live, ITV, Sky, Channel 4 and BBC TV as a business commentator.
 He is a regular contributor to various publications and broadsheets on the subjects of leadership and business transformation.